zach-zhiling-zheng/Reticular_Chemist/README.md

 ## Citation

-More details about the GPT-4 Reticular Chemist are given in the following preprint and published work:
+More details about the GPT-4 Reticular Chemist are given in the following published work:

 > *A GPT-4 Reticular Chemist for MOF Discovery* <br/>
 > Zhiling Zheng[^1], Zichao Rong[^1], Nakul Rampal, Christian Borgs, Jennifer T. Chayes, Omar M. Yaghi[^2] <br/>